locrz/locrz/README.md

 ## Hi there 👋 I'm Lucas!

+🔭  I’m a developer.

+- Web - React - NextJS - ChakraUI
-🔭  I’m a Mobile developer with React Native with a good back-end experience.
+- Mobile - React Native
+- Backend - NodeJS - PHP - Cloud Functions

 Here you can find all my personal and study projects.